jakha921/python-roadmap/2. GitHub/README.md

 ---

-# clone repo and push it to own repo
+# change remote repo to new

     git remote set-url origin new.git.url/here